MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/kernel/creating-the-localized-mof-file.md

 Localized classes are organized in child namespaces of the namespace containing the original class.
 Classes for a given locale are found in the MS\_*XXX* child namespace, where *XXX* represents the hexadecimal LCID for that locale.
 For example, drivers are in the \\root\\wmi namespace by default.
 An amended class, localized for American English, is found in the \\root\\wmi\\MS\_409 namespace.

-For more information about WMI localization, see the [WMI international support](https://go.microsoft.com/fwlink/p/?linkid=8774) website.